WillDavid1123/En-Decrypt/README.md

 7/22/22: Started creating the top appbar (pure looks, no design or functionality)

 7/24/22: Added items and their icons to top appbar

+7/25/22: Added top appbar to Main Activity, changed background tint and theme of top appbar